• Skip to primary navigation

 Overall Pattern Notes:

 • Main blanket pattern is worked using this free graph and the diagonal box stitch (c2c) in double crochet stitches.
-The borders are added once the blanket is complete.
+The blanket borders are added at the end.

 • How to read written pattern: